 Testosterone Replacement Does Not Cause Heart Attacks

-With the constant drumbeat of headlines in the news about the risks of testosterone, it would be easy to believe that there are no health benefits in testosterone replacement therapy for middle-aged men, only health hazards.
+With the constant drumbeat of headlines in the news about the risks of Testosterone, it would be easy to believe that there are no health benefits in Testosterone Replacement Therapy (TRT) for middle-aged men, only health hazards.

 However, there are two sides to every story, and for the most part, we only hear one side: the negative.

-But more and more studies are discovering that low testosterone (“low-T”) may be a far bigger problem than any complication from testosterone replacement therapy.
+But more and more studies are discovering that low Testosterone (“low-T”) may be a far more significant problem than any complication from Testosterone Replacement Therapy.

 “I hope this study brings some balance to the debate, that it’s weighed alongside all the evidence.”

-Before recent studies found a cardiovascular risk, he noted, there was a large body of evidence that found the treatment does not increase the possibility of heart attack.
+Before recent studies found a cardiovascular risk, he noted, there was a significant body of evidence that found the treatment does not increase the possibility of heart attack.

 Baillargeon admitted that the retrospective study isn’t likely to be “the final word on the subject” and said that a large-scale, randomized trial is needed to provide more definitive evidence.